A WordPress Blog Specific Plugin is a site specific plugin, used to host theme independent code snippets.

 Moral of the story

-From now on, place all theme independent code snippets in your WordPress Blog Specific Plugin.
+Make a habit to place all theme independent code snippets in your newly WordPress Blog Specific Plugin.